bcharlier/HMMA238/Docs/tp.md

 ### Introduction

-Sphinx is an  extension of [reStructuredText](https://docutils.sourceforge.io/rst.html). reStructuredText (RST, ReST, or reST) is a file format for textual data used primarily in the Python programming language community for technical documentation.
+Sphinx is an  extension of [reStructuredText](https://docutils.sourceforge.io/rst.html). reStructuredText (`.RST`, `.ReST`, or `.reST`) is a file format for textual data used primarily in the Python programming language community for technical documentation, and similar to the Mardkown format (`.md`) you are currently reading.

-It is part of the [`Docutils`](https://docutils.sourceforge.io/) project of the Python Doc-SIG (Documentation Special Interest Group), aimed at creating a set of tools for Python similar to Javadoc for Java or Plain Old Documentation (pod) for Perl. `Docutils` can extract comments and information from Python programs, and format them into various forms of program documentation.
+It is part of the [`Docutils`](https://docutils.sourceforge.io/) project of the Python Doc-SIG (Documentation Special Interest Group), aimed at creating a set of tools for Python similar to Javadoc for Java or Plain Old Documentation (pod) for Perl.

+XXX TODO: R tools also to be mentioned.

+`Docutils` can extract comments and information from Python programs, and format them into various forms of program documentation.

 In this sense, reStructuredText is a lightweight markup language designed to be both: